Mega Man: The Power Battle

 Error Handler

 A handler for various errors is built into the game.
-RAM can be scrolled through with Up / Down.
+Scroll through RAM by pressing Up / Down.
 Pressing Button 1 will bring up the screen before the crash, and Button 2 will set the currently viewed RAM address to 00FF8300.

 BUS ERROR